A velocity-entropy invariance theorem for the Chapman-Jouguet detonation

 \section{Discussion and conclusions}

-This work brought out two new features of the CJ-equilibrium model of detonation.
-They are valid if the initial and burnt states are single-phase fluids at local and chemical equilibrium, with temperature $T$ and pressure $p$ as the independent state variables.
-The first one is that the CJ velocity and specific entropy are invariant under the same variation of the initial temperature and pressure \hyperref[subsec:Demo]{(Subsect.
-III-C)}.
-The second one is mainly a set of relations for calculating the CJ state, including its adiabatic exponent and isentrope, from the value of the CJ velocity, or the CJ velocity from one CJ variable \hyperref[subsec:CJsuppl]{(Subsect.
-III-D)}, that do not involve an equation state of detonation products.
-Therefore, they are no substitute for detailed thermochemical calculations \hyperref[sec:Introduction]{(Sect.
-I)} that give the CJ state, velocity and composition using explicit $(T,p)$ equilibrium equations of state, such as BKW and JCZ3 and their developments or reparametrizations, for condensed explosives \cite{{FriedSouers1996},{CowperthwaiteZwisler1976}}.
-This justifies the question as to what has been gained in comparison to the usual methodology of measuring a pair of variables, such as pressure and velocity, to calibrate equations of state through numerical CJ calculations.
-If anything, a semi-empirical criterion is proposed for discussing whether a given pair can represent the CJ-equilibrium state, and thus for improving the measurement conditions or the modelling assumptions.
+This work brings out two unnoticed properties of the CJ equilibrium model of detonation in the framework of classical hydrodynamics, i.e. the initial state and the detonation products of the explosive are single-phase fluids at thermal chemical equilibrium, with temperature $T$ and pressure $p$ as the independent variables.
+The first one is that the CJ velocity and specific entropy are invariant under the same variations of initial temperature $T_0$ with initial pressure $p_0$ \hyperref[subsec:Proof]{(Subsect. \ref{subsec:Proof})}.
+The second one is a set of additional relations, for example for calculating the CJ state, including the adiabatic exponent and the isentrope, from the only CJ velocity, or the CJ velocity from any one of the CJ variables \hyperref[subsec:CJsuppl]{(Subsect. \ref{subsec:CJsuppl})}, without an equation state for the detonation products.